natethegreate/hent-AI/README.md

 I experimented with other pre-trained models, but ended transfer learning with the imagenet model.

-I have a prototype model with 45 epochs available [here](https://drive.google.com/open?id=1u8I-oRKxe8Mx8wENVkccliOvSj4MEr45).
-I will continue adding more trained models as I continue training.

-Another model ready for inference is model 107.
-I will continue training models, and models I am comfortable with will be made available here.

-Latest model is model 161, available [here](https://drive.google.com/open?id=1gyP9nIRsJ3pcfjcVLZya1aDVe971wCX4)
+Latest model is model 161, available [here](https://drive.google.com/open?id=1gyP9nIRsJ3pcfjcVLZya1aDVe971wCX4).
+Latest weights model will come with each release.

-Please keep it named as weights.h5
+Please keep it named as weights.h5, in the root directory with main.py or main.exe.

 ## Requirements

+You will need to download and install DeepCreamPy, which is linked in the intro.

-The executable should not have any requirements, other than Windows.
+The executable itself should not have any requirements on Windows.
+For linux, clone the repo and follow the provided instructions for getting its requirements.

-(Code only) I would reccomend running these on a virtual environment, with Anaconda3.
+(Source code on Windows) I would reccomend running these on a virtual environment, with Anaconda3.
 Python 3.5, TensorFlow 1.5, Keras 2.2, tensorflow-gpu 1.9.0, and other common packages listed in `requirements.txt`.

-You need DeepCreamPy, this repo, and the weights.h5 (see above).

-* For now, DCP is required (until I can create my own alternative).
+* For now, DCP is required until I can create my own alternative.
 This project expects to use the DCP directory.
 You can install the executable or the source code, either should work.

 * DCP is ONLY compatible with .png images, and not jpg.
 That should be the first thing you do - convert whatever content you want to decensor to png format.
 You can use online tools like jpg2png.
 Again, this should be done before anything else.